Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 BREATH TESTING DEVICE UNAVAILABLE

-If a reliable breath testing device is not available or it is not practicable to use one, the suspect will be required to provide an alternative specimen for analysis (blood or urine).
+If a reliable evidential breath testing device is not available or it is not practicable to use one, the suspect will be required to provide an alternative specimen for analysis (blood or urine).

 A copy of the evidential breath testing device printout will be offered to the accused in all cases where it is intended to adduce evidence of the proportion of alcohol in a person’s breath.

 Evidential breath testing machines produce printouts that are admissible as evidence in a court of law under s.
-69 of (PACE) The Police and Criminal Evidence Act 1984 [2].
+69 of (PACE) the Police and Criminal Evidence Act 1984 [2].

-Minor errors in the printing functions by these machines will not necessarily invalidate the evidence the machines provide as long as it can be proved that the analytical function of the machine was calibrated and it was otherwise in correct working order.
-Common evidential breath testing machines used by the police force in the UK are the Lion Intoximeter EC/IR, the Lion Intoxilyzer and the Camic Datamaster.
+Minor errors in the printing functions of these machines will not necessarily invalidate the evidence the machines provide as long as it can be proved that the analytical function of the machine was calibrated and it was otherwise in correct working order.

-** The exact wording any police officer uses when making any requirements may differ depending upon the specific circumstances under which the requirement is being made.
+[1] Road Traffic Act 1988[2] Police and Criminal Evidence Act 1984** The exact wording any police officer uses when making any requirements may differ depending upon the specific circumstances under which the requirement is being made.